Wisdom Tooth Extraction with Minimal Discomfort and Downtime

 Recovery and Aftercare

 After wisdom tooth extraction, you will need to eat a soft diet for a few days.
 You should also mainly rest, as demanding physical activity can cause the incision sites to reopen.
-You can usually return to your normal routine in about a week, but Dr. Healy will provide further guidance at your post-operative consultation.
+You can usually return to your normal routine in about a week, but Dr. Healy or Dr. Hurtado will provide further guidance at your post-operative consultation.